Binita-01/Binita-01/README.md

-### Hi there 👋, Binita K C
+### Hi there 👋, I am Bini.
 #### Undergraduate Research Assistant
-I'm Bini.
 I am a senior majoring in Biomedical Engineering with double minors in Computer Science and Engineering and Mathematics.
 I am an international student from Nepal studying in University of Texas at Arlington in USA.

 Skills: MATLAB/ Python/ C/ Java/ Sql/